Yes, Luxury Brands Are Cheaper In Paris – Here’s Why

-Many of our favorite luxury brands have their origins in France – so does this mean that luxury brands are cheaper in Paris?
-We’ve got an answer to that question.
+Many of our favorite luxury brands originate in France – so does this mean that luxury brands are cheaper in Paris?
+As it turns out, yes, they are!

 Why are Many Luxury Brands cheaper in Paris?